React SyntheticEvent: Cross-Browser Event API

 }

 The SyntheticEvent wrapper is sufficient for almost all use cases.
-However, if you ever find yourself needing to access the underlying native browser event, you can do so via the nativeEvent attribute.
+However, if you need access to the underlying native browser event (for browser-specific properties that React doesn't normalize), you can access it via the nativeEvent property:

 function MyComponent() {